vasani-arpit/court-utils/readme.md

 # Indian Court Utils

-A simple utils functions for interacting with e-courts data.
+A simple utils functions for interacting with Indian courts data.

 ## Why?
 I have created several microservices which works with data coming from several courts of India.
 Instead of writing/copying function again and again.
 I thought it would be easier to create a package and import it everywhere.
 That would be easier to manage and actual code will be more readable.